microgenomics/pasteTaxID/README.md

 ## Usage

-    bash PasteTaxID.bash --workpath [directory_fastas]
+    bash pasteTaxID.bash --workpath [directory_fastas]
+    bash pasteTaxID.bash --multifasta [multifasta_file]

-where workpath is a directory where your fastas are.
+where --workpath is a directory where your fastas are and --multifasta is the multifasta file (.fna, fn works too).
 In the example folder there are some fastas that doesn't contain a gi or a ti, just gb, try to test the script writing:  "bash PasteTaxID.bash --workpath example", wait a seconds and see the fastas again, now you can see the tax id and gi.

 ### Warning
-PasteTaxID doesn't support multi-fastas, you have to cut them. try: csplit -z mymultifasta.fasta '/>/' '{*}' the same command for .fna, .fn, etc works too.
+if you have a huge multifasta, run the script and go for a coffe (or 2).